jasonkellydk/find_a_sitter_spring/README.md

 Spring-shell, which gives us an interactive shell for running custom commands (methods to populate the database with dummy data).
 And Faker, a dependency to get dummy data like names, cities, quotes etc.

-Combined made we 2 shell commands to populate the database.
+Combined made we 3 shell commands to populate the database.

+generate_roles
 generate_users
 generate_ratings